milgor931/cse15l-lab-reports/lab1.md

 Before beginning, make sure *Git Bash* is installed.
 If it is not installed or if you are not sure, download using this [link](https://gitforwindows.org/).

-We will now be typing in some commands which will be distinguished by being displayed in a code block like `this`.
+We will now be typing in some commands which will be distinguished by being displayed in a code block like `this` but do not type the `$`.

 ```
 # The **ssh** command essentially starts running commands on "another" computer, like the remote server.
-# To access the server, type the following:

 $ ssh cs15lwi23##@ieng6.ucsd.edu
 ```